Brandon23z/IceCreamInventoryManagement/README.txt

 	Storage: 1 GB available space
 	Internet Connection And Phone For Notification Service

-Warnings:
+Warnings
-* Do Not Delete Database Files.
+* DO NOT Delete Database Files.
 This Will Delete All Data In The Software.
+The Software Will Run As A First Time Setup.
-* Do Not Delete .exe or DLL Files.
-This Will Remove The Software From System.
+* DO NOT Delete .exe Or DLL Files.
+This Will Remove The Software From Your Computer.
+The Software Will Not Run.
 * File Processing Is Character Sensitive.
 Data Must Fit All Spaces Exactly.
-* Files must be submitted in the correct order.
+* Files Must Be Submitted In The Correct Order.
+Instructions Below.
-* Route, Truck, Driver, and Item Numbers MUST NOT BE ZERO.
-This May Cause Errors in the Software.
+* Route, Truck, Driver, And Item Numbers MUST NOT BE ZERO.
+This May Cause Errors In The Software.

-Assumptions:
+* File Names DO NOT Have To Follow The File Names Below.
+It Is Suggested For The User.

+Assumptions
+* Must Have An Internet Connection For Text Message Notifications.
+* Must Have An Active And Valid Phone Number For Text Message Notifications.
-* Must have internet connection for Text Message Notification system.
+* Must Select The Correct Carrier For Text Message Notifications.

-How To Use The Software
+Instructions
+	Basic Functionality
 	1. Place files in a safe directory that you will access within the program.
 	2. Make sure file names and the data in them are correct.
 Example files and names shown below.
-	3. Click the browse button that corresponds to the file you'd like to upload.
-	4. Once data is processed, you may access tables with the sorted data.

-Files
+	If this is not your first time running and there is data in the program, skip to Step 7 for the normal day cycle.
+		3. Browse and upload City Upload File: cityUpload.txt
+		4. Browse and upload Route Upload File: routeUpload.txt
+		5. Browse and upload Truck Upload File: truckUpload.txt
+		6. Browse and upload Driver Upload File: driverUpload.txt 7*.
+Set the Default Truck Inventory by clicking "Set Default Inventory" on the "Files" screen.
+		8*.
+Enter the Product ID and Quantities for 5 items.
+Click "Set Default".

+	9. Browse and upload Inventory Update File: dailyInventory.txt
+	10. Browse and upload Truck Route Driver File: truckRouteDriver.txt
+	11. Click "Load Ice cream to Trucks".
+	12. Click "Send out Trucks".
+	13. Once it's the end of the day and the trucks are back, Browse and upload Calculate Sales of Day File: dailySales.txt
+	14. Click "End Day".
+	12. now the sequence is complete and you can view data by clicking on any tab.

+	*Steps 7 and 8 can also be completed by clicking the browse button next to "Change Truck Inventory".
+		Browse and upload Load Ice Cream Truck Inventory File: loadTruck.txt

+	Text Message Notifications
+	1. Click "Settings" on the "Files" screen.
+	2. Check any notifications you'd like to receive.
+Uncheck any notifications you'd not like to receive.
+	3. Enter a valid and active 10 digit phone number in the "Phone Number" box.
+	   	Do not include the country code.
+	4. Select a "Carrier" from the drop down menu.
+	5. Click "Save Settings".

+File Types
 	The Program Accepts Several Different Files.
 They All Vary By Name And Data.
+Certain Files Are Required Daily And Certain Files Are Optional.

-	City Upload File
+	City Upload File (FIRST TIME SETUP / ON DEMAND)
 		File: cityUpload.txt

 		Format: